• Skip to primary navigation

 Earl Grey Tea

 While Earl Grey's origins are not as important as the tea itself, it's interesting to know.
-Earl Grey tea was named after Charles Grey, the second Earl of Grey and British Prime Minister in the 1830s.
+Earl Grey tea is said to be named after Charles Grey, the second Earl of Grey and British Prime Minister in the 1830s.

 The distinctive flavor of Earl Grey comes from bergamot oil.
 Bergamot is a Mediterranean citrus fruit.
 The bergamot fruit has a very generous rind and is prized for its fragrant essential oil by perfumeries and tea blenders.
 The black tea used as a base for Earl Grey is a blend and often comes from China, India, or Sri Lanka.